airblast-dev/Bitter-Base64-Decoder/README.md

 <div align="center">

 ## What does it do?
 Bitter detects and reacts to Base64 or basE91 encoded text, urls, magnets based on settings the server owner sets on discord.
 Once a user clicks on the reaction Bitter will DM them with the decoded version.
 It will also work with embed messages.
-The url and magnet link detection works so that it will react if it includes and url.
+The url and magnet link detection works so that it will react if it includes an url.
 See examples below.

 ![Image](https://cdn.discordapp.com/attachments/1092806007866003476/1092826270317944862/basic_example.gif)